UniHomes guide to

 Capital of culture

-Liverpool was named European Capital of Culture in 2008 and it's easy to see why.
-The city is birthplace of many incredible musicians, most notably The Beatles, and has a huge range of music venues all over the city, ranging from small venues like Bumper and the Cavern Club to larger ones like the O2 Academy and the massive Echo arena.
-The Tate Modern sits in the Albert Docks by the riverside and there are a number of theatres like Royal Court and St. George's Hall.
+Liverpool was named European Capital of Culture in 2008, and it's easy to see why.
+The city is the birthplace of many incredible musicians, most notably The Beatles, and has a huge range of music venues all over the city, ranging from small venues like Bumper and the Cavern Club to larger ones like the O2 Academy.
+The Tate Modern sits in the Albert Docks by the riverside, and there are a number of theatres like the Royal Court and St. George's Hall.

 • 2